ghostdogpr/caliban/gateway-plan/IMPLEMENTATION-HANDOFF.md

 ## Migration from the current WIP

 The reviewed Ticket 1 foundation is retained.
-The implementation produced by the superseded Ticket 2–7 sequence is a reference branch, not a dependency of the new design.
+The `gateway_temp` branch contains the implementation produced by the superseded Ticket 2–7 sequence.
+Inspect that branch only when salvaging a behavior, test, or independently useful implementation listed below; it is not a dependency or merge source for the new design.

 Salvage deliberately: